 Depending on the client browser and the selected engine, the webphone might attempt to download some platform specific binaries.
-(These are found in the "native" folder).
-Make sure that your web server allows the download of these resource types by allowing/adding the following mime types to your webserver configuration if not already added/allowed:
+These are found in the "native" folder.
+Make sure that your web server allows to download exe files by allowing/adding the .exe extension in your web server allowed mime types to configuration.
+This might be required if you will need to use the webphone NS engine: